My Personal History

 I am happy to meet everyone.

-I graduated from Kagoshima Women's University in the Department of English Literature
+I graduated from Kagoshima Women's University in the Department of

 on 20 March this year.
 The commencement was the best day of my life that I never forget.
 I was